Explain why the Romans used sophisticated public toilets?

 5

-How did Roman public toilets differ from similar facilities in other ancient civilizations?
+How did Roman public toilets actually work?

 History and Culture